UK lawmakers against no-deal Brexit to bring forward legislation

 “The availability of fresh foods will be impacted as a result of checks and delays at the border,” the BRC said.

-Reporting by Paul Sandle; Editing by David Goodman, Raissa Kasolowsky and Dale Hudson
+Reporting by Paul Sandle; Additional reporting by Aishwarya Nair in Bengaluru; Editing by Dale Hudson and Peter Cooney